Updated: Monday, December 11, 2017 10:09 am EST

-Juan Edward Castillo was scheduled to be executed at 6 pm CDT, on Thursday, September 7, 2017, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
-His execution has been stayed.
+Juan Edward Castillo was scheduled to be executed at 6 pm CST, on Thursday, December 14, 2017, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
 Thirty-six-year-old Juan is convicted of the murder of 19-year-old Tommy Garcia, Jr., on December 3, 2003, in San Antonio, Texas.
-Juan has spent the last 11 years of his life on Texas’ death row.
+Juan has spent the last 12 years of his life on Texas’ death row.

 Juan had previously worked as a cook and a laborer.
 He was previously convicted of deadly conduct with a firearm.
 During the trial, witnesses also testified that Juan was a violent man, threatening and beating the mother of his child.
 Additionally, he had previously shot a man during a road rage incident, boasted about similar crimes, and bragged about committing home invasions and robberies.

 In December 2003, Juan Castillo was dating Debra Espinosa.
-Late on December 2, and during the early morning hours of December 3, 2003, the couple was with Francisco Gonzales, a friend with Castillo, and Gonzales’ girlfriend Teresa Quintero.
-The four of them created a plan to rob Tommy Garcia, Jr., with who Espinosa had previously been intimate.
+Late on December 2, and during the early morning hours of December 3, 2003, the couple was with Francisco Gonzales, a friend of Castillo, and Gonzales’ girlfriend Teresa Quintero.
+The four of them created a plan to rob Tommy Garcia, Jr., with whom Espinosa had previously been intimate.

 Espinosa was to take Tommy to secluded spot in a residential neighborhood in San Antonio, Texas.
 Castillo and Gonzales, in masks and armed with guns, would storm the car and rob Tommy.
 Espinosa would play along, as if she were a victim too.
 Quintero would serve as the get away driver from Castillo and Gonzales.
 During the ensuing robbery, Tommy was shot and killed by Castillo, according to the others.